curityio/oauth-mobile-web-sso/README.md

-# OAuth Mobile Web Integration
+# OAuth Mobile Web SSO Code Example

 Demo mobile apps and SPA, to demonstrate the nonce authenticator pattern on a development computer.